Bouncing cosmological models in a functional form of F(R) gravity: Acknowledgement

 \section{Acknowledgement}

 ASA acknowledges the financial support provided by University Grants Commission (UGC) through Senior Research Fellowship (File No. 16-9 (June 2017)/2018 (NET/CSIR)), to carry out the research work.
-ASA, BM acknowledge DST, New Delhi, India for providing facilities through DST-FIST lab, Department of Mathematics, where a part of this work was done.
-BM and SKT thank IUCAA, Pune, India for providing support through visiting associateship program.\\
+BM and SKT thank IUCAA, Pune, India for providing support through visiting associateship program.
+The authors are thankful to the honorable referee for the constructive comments and suggestions for the improvement of the paper.\\